Archibald Hill: Biography

-In 1923 he succeeded Ernest Starling as professor of physiology at University College London, a few years later becoming a Royal Society Research professor there, where he remained until retirement in 1951.
+In 1923, he succeeded Ernest Starling as professor of physiology at University College London, a few years later becoming a Royal Society Research professor there, where he remained until retirement in 1951.
 In 1933, he became with William Beveridge and Lord Rutherford a founder member and vice-president of the Academic Assistance Council (which in 1936 became the Society for the Protection of Science and Learning).
 By the start of the Second World War, the organisation had saved 900 academics (18 of whom went on to win Nobel Prizes) from Nazi persecution.
 He prominently displayed in his laboratory a toy figure of Adolf Hitler with saluting arm upraised, which he explained was in gratitude for all the scientists Germany had expelled, some of whom were now working with him.
 Hill believed that "Laughter is the best detergent for nonsense".

-In 1935 he served with Patrick Blackett and Sir Henry Tizard on the committee that gave birth to radar.
+In 1935, he served with Patrick Blackett and Sir Henry Tizard on the committee that gave birth to radar.
 He was also biological secretary of the Royal Society; William Henry Bragg was president.
 Both had been frustrated by the delay in putting scientists to work in the previous war.
 The Royal Society collated a list of scientists and Hill represented the Society at the Ministry of Labour.
 When the war came Hill led a campaign to liberate refugee scientists who had been interned.
 He served as an independent Member of Parliament (MP) for Cambridge University from 1940 to 1945.
-In 1940 he was posted to the British Embassy in Washington to promote war research in the still neutral United States.
-He was authorized to swap secrets with the Americans, but this could not work: how do you place a value on another's secret?
-Hill saw the answer and persuaded the British to show the Americans everything they were working on (except for the atomic bomb).
+In 1940, he was posted to the British Embassy in Washington to promote war research in the still neutral United States.
+There he was authorised to swap secrets with U.S. officials and persuaded the British to show the Americans everything they were working on (except for the atomic bomb).
 The mobilization of Allied scientists was one of the major successes in the war.

+He visited India between November 1943 and April 1944 to survey scientific and technological research.
+His suggestions influenced the establishment of the Indian Institutes of Technology (IITs) in the following decade.

 After the war he rebuilt his laboratory at University College and vigorously carried on research.
-In 1951 his advocacy was rewarded by the establishment of a Biophysics Department under his leadership.
+In 1951, his advocacy was rewarded by the establishment of a Biophysics Department under his leadership.

 In 1952, he became head of the British Association for the Advancement of Science and Secretary General of the International Council of Scientific Unions.
 He was President of the Marine Biological Association from 1955 to 1960.
-In 1967 he retired to Cambridge where he gradually lost the use of his legs.
+In 1967, he retired to Cambridge where he gradually lost the use of his legs.
 He died "held in the greatest affection by more than a hundred scientific descendants all over the world".

 Cooperativity of protein binding and enzyme kinetics

-Although Hill's work in muscle physiology is probably the most important, and certainly responsible for his Nobel Prize, he is also very well known in biochemistry for the Hill equation, which he used to quantify binding of oxygen to haemoglobin, written here as a kinetic equation, as it is mainly used for that:
+Although Hill's work in muscle physiology is probably the most important, and certainly responsible for his Nobel Prize, he is also very well known in biochemistry for the Hill equation, which is used to quantify binding of oxygen to haemoglobin, written here as a kinetic equation: